Skip to content

 combine_text_files(files: list[str], output_file: str, chunk_size: int = 1024)

-Combine text files into a single file in a memory-efficient.
 Read and write in chunks to avoid loading large files into memory

 Parameters: